Trump on Mt Rushmore? President's White House aides asked South Dakota governor if his face could be added to monument, NYT reports

 RELATED: Harleys everywhere, masks nowhere: Sturgis biker rally expected to draw 250K amid COVID-19 pandemic

-Noem spoke about Trump's interest in appearing on the monument in 2018, ad the president had talked about it a year earlier.
+Noem spoke about Trump's interest in appearing on the monument in 2018, and the president had talked about it a year earlier.

 Mount Rushmore is a federal monument that depicts Presidents George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt.